-Two days of last-gasp talks produced no deal Sunday between US political leaders struggling to avert a fiscal calamity due to hit the American and world economy within hours.
+Two days of last-gasp talks produced no deal Sunday between US political leaders struggling to averting a fiscal calamity due to hit the American and world economy within hours.

 Party leaders in the US Senate groped for a compromise to head-off a punishing package of spending cuts and tax hikes that is due come into force on January 1 and which could roil global markets and plunge the US into recession.